hardpixel/unite-shell/README.md

 * Adds window buttons to the top panel for maximized windows.
 * Shows current window title in the app menu for maximized windows.
-* Moves the date to the right and fixes top icons spacing.
+* Moves the date to the right, fixes icons spacing and removes dropdown arrows.
 * Moves legacy tray icons to the top panel.

 ### Wayland